 All other travellers entering Singapore shall continue to be required to serve their mandatory 14-day SHN at dedicated SHN facilities.
 The prevailing indicative charge for the 14-day stay at the dedicated SHN facilities is around S$2,000 for non-citizens and non-permanent residents.
 Travellers with extenuating circumstances, such as medical issues, may continue to provide their details via an online request form for the relevant government agency's consideration.

-b) COVID-19 testing for all travellers entering Singapore from Phase 2 Travel Reopening
+COVID-19 testing for all travellers entering Singapore from Phase 2 travel reopening

 The Covid-19 test will be scheduled a few days prior to the end of the mandatory 14-day SHN period and will be conducted at a designated community testing facility.
 Each person under SHN will receive an SMS notification informing them of the scheduled appointment slot and venue and he will then have to travel from his place of residence to the designated community testing facility, and return immediately after the test.
 Public transport should be avoided.